A guided TFTP Server recovery tool for macOS

 Which OpenWrt firmware file should I choose?

 Use the image type required by your model and hardware revision.
-Do not assume sysupgrade, factory, and recovery images are interchangeable.
+Do not assume sysupgrade, factory, and recovery images are interchangeable, and do not use a snapshot or custom build unless you know the model requires it.

 No. The app prepares and checks the macOS TFTP recovery environment.
-The router startup recovery program controls whether and how the firmware is accepted.
+The router bootloader or recovery program controls whether and how the firmware is accepted.